BusinessFawn/SpecialMath/README.md

 A new directory called `htmlcov` will now be present, open the `index.html` file to review coverage results.

-## Thanks for checking out my project!
+## Thanks for checking out this project!